Lovas killings

 After the Croatian Serb forces, the JNA and the paramilitaries established their control in the village, the Croat population was required to wear white armbands and mark their houses using white sheets.
 The church in Lovas was torched and 261 houses were looted and destroyed, while 1,341 civilians were forced to leave their homes.
 The bodies of the victims were retrieved from a mass grave and ten individual graves in 1997.
-Lovas was rebuilt after the war, but its population size shrunk by one third compared to its pre-war level.
+Lovas was rebuilt after the war, but its population size shrank by one third compared to its pre-war level.

 The occupation of Lovas and the killing and expulsion of its civilian population was included in the International Criminal Tribunal for the former Yugoslavia (ICTY) indictments of the President of Serbia, Slobodan Milošević, and Goran Hadžić, a high-ranking official of the Croatian Serb-declared wartime breakaway region of SAO Eastern Slavonia, Baranja and Western Syrmia.
 Both Milošević and Hadžić died before their trials could be completed.
 Serbian authorities tried and convicted a group of four for the killings, but a retrial was ordered following an appeal in 2014.
 Croatia indicted 17 persons in connection with the killings, although only two were available to the authorities.
 One of them was acquitted and the other declared unfit to stand trial.